 The Rainforest Gardener

 Cassowaries require a high diversity of fruiting trees to provide a year-round supply of fleshy fruits.
-Cassowaries prefer fallen fruit and are sometimes referred to as frugivores (fruit-eaters), but they are actually omnivores and will also eat small vertebrates (such as snails and frogs, small birds and eggs), invertebrates, fungi, carrion and plants.
-After cyclones, when fruit is scarce, these may become an important part of their diet.
+Cassowaries prefer fruit and are sometimes referred to as frugivores (fruit-eaters), but they are actually omnivores and will also eat small vertebrates (such as snails and frogs and eggs), invertebrates, fungi, and carrion.

 Cassowaries (like many other birds) are known to eat soil, particularly when food is scarce, probably to supplement the low mineral content of fruits.
 They’ve also been observed foraging in mangroves, and it is thought that females may hunt for crabs to increase their calcium intake before breeding.